mshagirov/pythonlab/_01-introduction/04_variables_types.md

 duration = "one hour"
 ```

-You can always create a new variable to assign your new value with a different type
+> Instead, you can create a new variable to assign a new value with a different
-instead of overriding the old value.
+type instead of overriding the old value and its type.

 ```python
 duration = 1